Please check that you meet all requirements before submitting an application.

 1. Creating a new original artistic work that expresses the artist’s authentic vision or voice.
 Applicants must apply to fund the creation of a new work that is in its conceptualizing or pre-planning phase.* The work must result in either a cumulative product or a series of outcomes (i.e. performances, installations, media series, etc.) with the intent to share publicly.
 The project’s primary intent should be expressive of or aligned with the artist’s values, interests, intellect and aesthetics without the influence or weight of considering the work's commercial viability and profitability.
 All mediums and genres welcome.

 2. Accessing services and supports that support, or help sustain, a critical aspect of an artist’s overall well-being (physical, emotional, mental).
-Applicants must be able to document progress throughout the grant period.
-For instance, if a grantee wants to eat healthier foods regularly, documentation may include grocery receipts and photos of cooking and eating healthier meals.
+Applicants must be able to document progress throughout the award period.
+For instance, if an awardee wants to eat healthier foods regularly, documentation may include grocery receipts and photos of cooking and eating healthier meals.
 Documentation can be creative or non-creative, private or public, depending on artist’s preference.
 See below for more examples.

 *NOTE: We do not fund already-developed art projects, arts or community festivals, educational programs, arts programming for nonprofits, or capital for creative businesses.